OpenVPN Access Server Admin Manual

 Installing Access Server

 The first step for setting up your VPN is installing Access Server on your hardware, whether that’s onsite or in the cloud.
 Most Linux compatible operating systems can install Access Server.
-Access Server is also available on Microsoft Azure, Google Cloud, DigitalOcean, VMware ESXi, and Hyper-V. For ESXi, it is possible for you to convert this to a compatible image for VMware Fusion (macOS) and VMware Workstation (Windows OS) but we at OpenVPN do not provide support for this.
+Access Server is also available on Microsoft Azure, Google Cloud, DigitalOcean, Oracle Cloud, VMware ESXi, and Hyper-V. For ESXi, it is possible for you to convert this to a compatible image for VMware Fusion (macOS) and VMware Workstation (Windows OS) but we at OpenVPN do not provide support for this.
 We also have ready instances of Access Server in the AWS Marketplace.
 Please read the section below, then the Installation Options page, and lastly read the guides for deployments of Access Server that fit your needs.

 Prepare the Server